ihealthdavid/bundle-kubernetes/docs/GettingStarted.md

 ## Start using Kubernetes

-Now that Kubernetes fully deployed, you can follow the [GuestBook example](Guestbook-how-to.md) application instructions that start an application.
-Please note that the Kubernetes software has been installed in the '/opt/kubernetes' directory of the kubernetes-master unit.
+Now that Kubernetes fully deployed, you can follow the [GuestBook example](Guestbook_how_to.md) instructions that start an application in Kubernetes.
+Juju has done the work of provisioning the virtual machines, and the charms install and configure the Kubernetes software.
+You should be able to run through the Guestbook example and get a working application.

 ![](images/guestbook.png)